 On almost every religious issue, honest, knowledgeable people hold significantly diverse, often incompatible beliefs.

 This quote also applies to Buddhism: just because two people both identify as Buddhist does not mean their views are the same or even similar.
 I’m not saying the term Buddhism is meaningless; that would be throwing away the baby with the bathwater.
 Neither am I saying that one has to be Buddhist to learn about Buddhism.
 Here I’ll link to two perspectives: one from a long-time Buddhist mendicant, and one from the Religious Literacy Project (hereafter, RLP).
-Though I recommend reading both, neither of them is perfect.

 - Perspective from a Buddhist mendicant (live/archived; est. reading time ~13 min).